Pyeongchang Olympic Village

 The Pyeongchang Olympic Village is a complex of high-rise apartments in Pyeongchang County, South Korea.
 As an Olympic Village, it hosted the attendees (which included competitors and their coaches) during the 2018 Winter Olympics.
+For the games, it was composed of eight 15-story buildings and was host to a dining facility, a laundry facility, a general store, a bank, a post office, and recreation center.